walker84837/open95/README.md

 # win95-keygen-rs

 This program generates an user-given number of Windows 95 product keys.
-This program is inspired by [alex-free](https://github.com/alex-free/open95keygen)'s implementation of the Windows 95 product key validation program in C.
+This program is inspired by [alex-free](https://github.com/alex-free/open95keygen)'s implementation of the Windows 95 product key generation program in C89.

 ## Table of Contents